Can Dermatologists Help With Hair Loss?

 - Major surgery or injury

-- Losing weight quickly, such as crash diets or anorexia
+- Rapid weight loss, such as through crash diets or anorexia

 - Some medications

-Typically, hair regrows in three to six months once the stressful event has been resolved, but seeking treatment from a dermatologist can help speed up the regrowth process and ensure the overall sound health of the hair follicles.
+Hair typically regrows within three to six months after the stressful event resolves, though treatment by a dermatologist can help accelerate regrowth and support the overall health of hair follicles.

 What are the best hair loss treatment options?